 Volcanoes can form tsunamis through two mechanisms.
 Either they collapse or they eject matter with such strength that they uplift the water.
 In the first case, land-based volcanoes can also cause tsunamis, if they are very close to the sea.

 If you’ve ever thrown a pebble into the water, you’ve seen that it creates ripples.
 The meteorite works in pretty much the same way, except it creates huge ripples.
 This kind of tsunamis are really rare, but there is an instance in 1958 where such a wave was created by rockfall in Lituya Bay, Alaska.

 Why tsunamis are so dangerous?

 Tsunamis are not always colossal waves when they come into the shore.
 According to the USGS, “… most tsunamis do not result in giant breaking waves (like normal surf waves at the beach that curl over as they approach shore).
 Rather, they come in much like very strong and very fast tides (i.e., a rapid, local rise in sea level).”

-By now, you should have a pretty clear idea why tsunamis are so dangerous.
-They can be very long (100 kilometers is a reasonable length), very high (the 2011 Japan tsunami measured over 10 meters) and can travel extremely fast without losing much of their energy.
+By now, you should have a pretty clear idea of why tsunamis are so dangerous.
+They can be very long (100 kilometers is a reasonable length), very high (the 2011 Japan tsunami measured over 10 meters), and can travel extremely fast without losing much of their energy.
 An earthquake far into the ocean can send several devastating tsunamis hundreds or even thousands of kilometers away.

 In 2004, an earthquake with the epicenter off the west coast of Sumatra, Indonesia struck with a magnitude of 9.1–9.3.
 The Indian Plate was subducted by the Burma Plate and triggered a series of devastating tsunamis, some over 30 meters high.
 The tsunamis killed over 230,000 people in 14 countries, being one of the biggest natural disasters in human history.
-It is just one in many tragic examples highlighting the sheer force of tsunamis.
+It is just one of many tragic examples highlighting the sheer force of tsunamis.

 Safety from tsunamis